 When possible, you want to take the reference photos yourself.
 Each project demands something a little bit different from a reference.
 It can be tempting to just search quickly on the internet and work with a reference that is not quite what you need.
 If at all possible, take the extra time and photograph the reference yourself.

 When we see something strange in a photo, we readily accept it.
 We don’t question the oddity, because of a camera’s inherent ability to document reality.
 However, as an artist, we need to watch out for those things that might look strange when transferred to canvas or paper.
 Forced perspective, odd angles or lighting, or even heavy lens distortion can show up in photos.
 If you are on the lookout for those strange areas you can compensate accordingly.

-I often see artists utilizing reference from fashion photographers and other focused fields of photography.
-Most of the time, this type of reference will not provide what an artist needs.
+I often see artists utilising references from fashion photographers and other focused fields of photography.
+Most of the time, this type of reference will not provide what they need.
 For instance, fashion photographers purposefully eradicate shadows on the face in order to give the model a pristine and flat look.
 This covers a multitude of flaws in the face, but provides the artist with no information on the structure.

-Lighting on a reference should be the most important consideration for an artist.
-In order to understand the structure, or form, of what you are drawing or painting, you must have proper lighting.
+The lighting in a reference photo should be the most important consideration for an artist.
+In order to understand the structure of what you are drawing or painting, you must have proper lighting.
 The lights and darks need to be clearly visible and understandable.
 The more straightforward the lighting, the better it will translate to a work of art.